Does ibuprofen actually reduce inflammation or just mask pain?

 Tylenol (acetaminophen) is not an anti-inflammatory or NSAID.
 It relieves minor aches and pains, but doesn’t reduce swelling or inflammation.
 Compared to NSAIDs, Tylenol is less likely to increase blood pressure or cause stomach bleeding.
 But it can cause liver damage.

-READ: What are creative services in marketing?
+READ: What are the dishes in Gujarati thali?

 Does Nsaid help healing?